alshedivat/al-folio/_posts/2022-02-05-CCA_dual_PCA.md

     But it's not necessary and inconsistent with the biology.
 </div>

-From our view, applying SVD to $$XY^T$$ is very easy to understand - it's just simply to capture the cell similarity across batches and does not need any other assumptions.
+Alternitively, applying SVD to $$XY^T$$ is intuitive and natural - it is just to capture the cell similarity across batches and does not need any assumption.

+Futhermore, in the original paper, the cell embeddings of two datasets are $$Z_1 = U$$ and $$Z_2 = V $$, missing the singular value compared to our derivation above.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">